Amarendra-ai/apparel-recogniser/README.md

 # ***Apparel-recogniser***
-A neural networks model to recognise clothes
+A neural networks model to recognise clothes.